9u1cks1lv3r/Advanced-DB-project/README.md

 14. Users can estimate his/her/its  neighbour,landlord, housing he/she/it lived, if the user is landlord can estimate renter.</br>
 15. Registration and authentication</br>

+## About Dataset
+We are going to pars data from [krisha.kz](https://krisha.kz/arenda/).
+Our dataset will contains 5-7 thousands tuples.